Zach Eflin: San Diego Padres

 Following his high school career, the San Diego Padres selected Eflin in the first round, with the 33rd overall selection, of the 2012 MLB draft.
 Rather than enroll at UCF, Eflin signed with the Padres, receiving a $1.2 million signing bonus.
 Eflin began his professional career in 2012 with the AZL Padres in the Arizona Fall League, with a win–loss record of 0–1 and a 7.71 ERA in seven innings.
 He missed time after he contracted mononucleosis.
 After his first season, scouts thought that he had a good chance to have a strong career in the major leagues, but injury concerns had already begun to mount.

-The next year, in his first full professional season, he pitched for the Fort Wayne TinCaps of the Class A Midwest League.
+The next year, in his first full professional season, he pitched for the Fort Wayne TinCaps of the Single–A Midwest League.
 Eflin posted a 7–6 record and a league-leading 2.73 ERA.
 He recorded 86 strikeouts in 118 2/3 innings.
 After the season, baseball analyst Keith Law ranked Eflin the eighth-best prospect in the Padres' minor league system, noting he was at a more advanced stage of development as a pitcher than two of the higher-ranked pitching prospects but might have a slightly lower ceiling.
-In 2014, Eflin pitched for the Lake Elsinore Storm of the Class A-Advanced California League, and he finished the season with a 10–7 win–loss record and a 3.80 ERA, with 93 strikeouts in 128 innings.
+In 2014, Eflin pitched for the Lake Elsinore Storm of the High–A California League, and he finished the season with a 10–7 win–loss record and a 3.80 ERA, with 93 strikeouts in 128 innings.
 After the season, he was ranked the number five prospect in the Padres' system, recognized by scouts for his "stellar control" who avoided issuing walks to opposing hitters.